-How much does it cost to hire a long-term disability lawyer in Canada?
+How much do disability lawyers charge in Canada?
 Great question!
 And yes, it usually depends on a lot of things.
 Lawyers are notorious for answering every question that way, right?
 Well, to counter our notoriety, I’ll do my best to give you a clear answer.
 Several, actually.

 Because the cost depends on a number of factors, I’ll review them to give you an idea of what you could expect to pay in your situation.
-Keep in mind that I base my cost ranges on my entirely human experience and research, so you could pay more or less in certain circumstances.
+Keep in mind that I base my cost ranges on my experience and research.
+So you could pay more or less in certain circumstances.

 Let’s start with the two biggest drivers of legal costs in disability claims:

 The Disability Lawyer’s Financial Risk

 The financial risk involves how a lawyer receives payment.
 Lawyers can charge hourly rates or fixed prices for certain services.
 They can also work on a contingency basis, known as no-win or no-fee.
 That means if you don’t win your claim with the lawyer’s help, then neither of you gets paid.
 Contingency fee agreements usually cost more than hourly or fixed fees because the lawyer takes a larger risk of not getting paid.

 The scope of work refers to the type, amount, and difficulty of work you want the lawyer to do.
 Do you want just one consultation about your options?
 Do you need a lawyer to help with paperwork for a few days?
 Or do you need full legal representation for several months?

 Now let’s get into the details of the scope.

 Scope of Work For Your Disability Claim or Issue

 Naturally, the greater the scope, the more it will cost.
 Lawyers handle most Canada long-term disability claims with four types of services: